Ruth Wraith OAM

 Transcription of audio extract:

 “When I joined the hospital in October 1963, coming from Royal Park, I found the atmosphere to be one of great excitement still – it was a brand new hospital, everybody was abuzz and learning how it worked.
 Underneath that was that solid, grounded core of warmth, concern for children and families, of real empathic engagement rather than sort of a fluffy sentimental layering over the top, a real empathic engagement, of striving for the kids.
-Now those threads I found then carried right through for me.
-Without denigrating the work, the culture, the staff that I experienced within the state mental health system, I found this to be a huge contrast.”
+Now those threads I found then carried right through for me.”